Roundup Rodeo BBQ Review (A Fun But Expensive Meal for Toy Story Fans)

 These biscuits were good, but I don’t think any of us thought they were anything to write home about.
 However, we thought the sweet pepper jelly was an interesting choice and were surprised to find it agreeable.

+Soon after, more food arrived.
+The next three items are referred to as “Get a Wiggle on your Greens!”
 So the bread service and initial three starters are all included.
 However, these are not the same as the side items we selected to accompany the barbecue.

 Rootin’ Tootin Tomato Salad

-Unfortunately, I’ll leave this one up for you to decide.
-Tomatoes and cucumbers are not my thing.
-But other guests in our group enjoyed this dish.
+Unfortunately, I’ll leave this one up to you to decide.
+Tomatoes and cucumbers are not my thing, but other guests in our group enjoyed this dish.
+This dish combines cucumbers, pickled red onion, and white balsamic vinaigrette per the menu.

 Rex’s Romaine and Kale Salad

+This salad was delicious and an excellent starter.
+According to the menu, it’s a mixture of kale, pumpkin seeds, apples, cranberries, and Green Goddess dressing.
 However, when you see what’s yet to come, you might agree it’s difficult to conceive where you will put all this food.

 Wheezy’s Watermelon Salad

-Unfortunately, this is the point where I realized how wasteful this meal would end up being.
+Lastly, we had watermelon salad.
+Per the menu, this is watermelon with fresh-torn mint leaves.
+Unfortunately, this is when I realized how wasteful this meal would be.
 As someone who regularly seeks out watermelon for a snack in the park and purchases it for my home, I know it is somewhat expensive.

+Since there were six of us, we received two servings of every dish.
+The same dishes were repeatedly dropped off at each end of our table, which was convenient.
 However, none of us wanted to start our meal with watermelon.
-This would have made an excellent dessert at the end of the meal.
+This would have made an excellent dessert.
 Unfortunately, our almost full servings of watermelon were removed long before we reached that point in the meal.

 Mean Old Potato Salad